 Atlanta in National Context

 Suburb-level variation is substantial: top-yielding zones include Union City (30291) at 8.9% gross long-term yield and Atlanta (30310) at 8.4%, while premium areas in north Fulton price well above the county median.
-These are county medians; individual suburbs diverge significantly.
+These are county medians; individual suburbs differ.
 The dashboard shows suburb-level data for every bedroom count and property type, so an investor can filter to the specific ZIP they are considering.

-Data reflects market conditions as of April 2026.
+Data reflects market conditions as of June 2026.
 For a full methodology on how these figures are constructed, see the data sources and market score methodology.
 Explore rental data in the dashboard for neighborhood-level figures.
 Atlanta Short-Term Rentals Nearly Double Long-Term Rental Yields covers the gross-yield gap in the same market, and Georgia Rental Investment Insights digs into property-type selection in more detail.

-Explore Atlanta in the dashboard
+Take Atlanta further in the dashboard

-View Atlanta →Need full filtering and saved scenarios?
+Open Atlanta →Need full filtering and saved scenarios?

 $19 for 24-hour access.
 All neighborhoods, all property types.
-Get access
+Unlock the dashboard

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.